 The legal definitions of Duress and Undue Influence are as follows:

 “Duress is a threat or act that overcomes someone's free will.
 Anyone who makes a contract under duress is entitled to void it and be free of its obligations, but in order to release him from the contract, duress must be shown to have overcome his mind and will.
 However, annoyance and persuasion do not constitute duress.

 Undue influence per se is an equity remedy and involves the "unconscientious use by one person of power possessed by him over another in order to induce the other to enter a contract.
 There are two distinct situations where the doctrine of undue influence is applied : (1) where a special relationship of confidence exists and one party has abused his position of trust and confidence acting for his own interests; and (2) where one exerts unfair mental pressure over another.”

-First the student has choice over which University at which to enrol.
+- Firstly, the student has choice over which University at which to enrol.
 Macquarie does not have a monopoly over enrolments for a higher degree.
-[Note also that Macquarie is not unique in asking students to assign their intellectual property, and it is considered "normal" that students might be asked to do so at whatever university they decide to enrol.]
+Note: Macquarie is not unique in asking students to assign their intellectual property, and it is considered "normal" that students might be asked to do so at whatever university they decide to enrol.

 - Secondly, imposition of a particular condition upon the enrolment would have to be shown to be unreasonable.
 Most contracts have associated conditions, and an implied (if not explicit) condition of enrolment is that students are bound by University Policy, Codes of Conduct, etc.